PalisadoesFoundation/talawa-plugin/docs/docs/docs/developer-resources/testing/getting-started.md

 ```

 ### Testing with temporary directories

+Many plugin operations involve file system interactions like generating scaffolding, creating archives, or processing uploads.
+Using temporary directories ensures tests don't pollute your workspace and can run in parallel safely.
+Always clean up temporary directories in a finally block to prevent resource leaks.
 ```typescript
 import { mkdtempSync, rmSync } from 'node:fs';
 import { tmpdir } from 'node:os';